rosell-dk/js-expression/README.md

 This library allows you to tokenize, parse and evaluate javascript expressions.
 No eval()!

-*Although the library is functional, it is not ready for production*.
+*Although the library is functional, it is not quite ready for production*.
 But cheer up.
 I got this far in less than a week and I'm eager to finish it!

 ## Usage: